-The Amazon Fire Stick is Amazon’s response to Google’s Chromecast.
+The Amazon Fire TV Stick is Amazon’s response to Google’s Chromecast.
 You need to have or create an Amazon account to initially set up the device, which is a clever way for Amazon to promote its Prime Video and Alexa voice services as well.

 The little device provides simple streaming on any TV with an HDMI port.
 Instead of using your phone to navigate, you can browse apps and choose what to watch through your TV using a separate remote.

-The Fire Stick connects your screen to an application, essentially turning your television into a smart TV with access to all sorts of streaming apps including Prime Video, Netflix, Disney+, Hulu, YouTube, news stations, and The Weather Network.
+The Fire TV Stick connects your screen to an application, essentially turning your television into a smart TV with access to all sorts of streaming apps including Prime Video, Netflix, Disney+, Hulu, YouTube, news stations, and The Weather Network.

-The Fire Stick comes with a few different pieces.
+The Fire TV Stick comes with a few different pieces.
 The main stick looks like a large USB drive that plugs into the HDMI port of a TV.
 For times when the TV is mounted on a wall or sitting right up against one, there’s a flexible HDMI extender cable in the box for changing the direction of the stick.

-The Fire Stick needs to be plugged in to work, so it comes with a USB 2.0 cable and a wall power adapter.
+The stick needs to be plugged in to work, so it comes with a USB 2.0 cable and a wall power adapter.
 The final piece is the remote (batteries included) that allows you to control TV power, streaming apps, volume, and Alexa.

 Fire TV Stick vs. Fire TV Stick 4K vs Fire TV Stick Lite

-The base Fire Stick model streams in HD quality (1080p).
+Both the lite and standard Fire TV Sticks stream in HD quality (1080p).
 The Fire Stick 4K is a little more expensive, offering 4K Ultra HD resolution and an Ethernet port.
 As usual, the 4K capabilities of the Fire Stick are only available on 4K-compatible televisions.

-If you’re using your streaming device while traveling, you probably don’t need a Fire Stick 4K.
-It’s unlikely that the televisions you encounter in hotels or Airbnbs will have 4K compatible televisions.
-That said, if you plan to stream using Ultra HD at home, the minimal price difference may make it worth choosing the 4K option.
+If you’re using your streaming device while traveling, you probably don’t need a Fire TV Stick 4K.
+It’s fairly unlikely that the televisions you encounter in hotels or Airbnbs will have 4K compatible televisions.
+That said, if you plan to stream using Ultra HD at home, the small price difference may make it worth choosing the 4K option.